swa08/OIBSIP/README.md

 # OIBSIP
-temperature converture using simple HTML, CSS and Javascript
+temperature converter using simple HTML, CSS and Javascript